Best Anonymous Email Services

 - Aliases are persistent, not disposable

-Genuinely anonymous for casual use — no signup, no personal data, private inboxes.
-Not designed to withstand state-level adversaries, but sufficient for keeping your real email out of marketing databases and spam lists.
+You get genuine anonymity for casual use because there is no signup and no personal data required for these private inboxes.
+They aren't built to withstand state-level adversaries.
+They are enough for keeping your real email out of marketing databases and spam lists.

 - Access code system avoids account creation entirely